garyhettinger/garyhettinger.github.io/_pages/talks.md

   - A Bayesian Model-based Approach for Estimating the Instantaneous Reproduction Number Using Case-Notification Data in the Presence of Reporting Variation and Serial Interval Uncertainty

 ## Posters
+- *Penn Conference on Big Data in Biomedical and Population Health Sciences, Philadelphia, PA*, September 2024
+  - Stochastic Health Policy Interventions under Interference using a Difference-in-Differences Framework
 - *New England Statistical Symposium (NESS), Boston, MA*, June 2023
   - Pairwise Doubly-Robust Difference-in-Differences Estimators in the Presence of Heterogeneous Direct and Indirect Policy Exposures
 - *American Causal Inference Conference (ACIC), Austin, TX*, May 2023